pirocheto/sncf-departure-board/README.md

-# SNCF Departures Board
+# SNCF Departure Board

-This project is a simple display board for SNCF train schedules.
+This project is a simple display board for SNCF train departures.
+It uses the SNCF API to get the data.
 It is written in Python and uses the FastAPI web framework.

 ![](./images/app.png)